Definition

 Section 01

-KelpDAO is a liquid restaking protocol on Ethereum.
-Users deposit liquid staking tokens (stETH, cbETH) into KelpDAO's rsETH adapter and receive rsETH — a tradeable receipt usable as collateral across DeFi while earning EigenLayer staking rewards. rsETH is deployed across 20+ networks, with LayerZero's OFT standard handling cross-chain movement.
+KelpDAO is a liquid restaking protocol built on Ethereum.
+Users deposit liquid staking tokens (stETH, cbETH) and receive rsETH — a tradeable receipt that earns EigenLayer restaking rewards while remaining usable as collateral across DeFi protocols. rsETH is deployed across more than 20 networks, making its cross-chain bridge infrastructure a critical — and concentrated — point of failure.

 Section 02